zubinchopra/portaldocs/portal-sdk/generated/top-extensions-forms.md

 The section has two properties that allow for layout control.
 They are as follows.

-**leftLabelPosition**: When this property is set to true, the labels of child form controls are placed to the left of the control, instead of above the control.
+**leftLabelPosition**: When this property is set to `true`, the labels of child form controls are placed to the left of the control, instead of above the control.
 The controls themselves are aligned vertically, a few pixels to the right of the longest label.

-**LeftLabelWidth**: When this property is set to true, the labels of the child form controls are placed to the left of the control, instead of above the control.
+**LeftLabelWidth**: When this property is set to `true`, the labels of the child form controls are placed to the left of the control, instead of above the control.
 The control labels have a fixed width that is set to the number of pixels that was sent to the control.

 <a name="portal-forms-form-control-input-options-legacy-integration"></a>
 ### Legacy Integration